How to use clear gorilla glue…

 We stockpile broken stuff.
 Do you do the same?

-We’ll let the broken things pile upon the desk or workbench until they are so high they form a visual border wall between one room and another.
-It’s only then that we decide to pull the plug on that clear Gorilla Glue and start checking off “fix broken stuff” line items from the ‘ol honey-do list.
+We’ll let the broken things pile up on the desk or workbench until they are so high they form a visual border wall between one room and another.
+It’s only then that we decide to pull the plug on that clear Gorilla Glue and start checking off “fix broken stuff” line items from the ‘old honey-do list.
 So that’s what I’m tackling today.
 Heather here.
 But today, you can call me “honey”.

 Because I’ll be the one tackling that honey-do list today.
 And we’ll be doing it with the help of some Clear Gorilla Glue®.